NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

 > The Prophet used to copy the people of the Scriptures in matters in which there was no order from Allah.

+### Muhammad copied Jesus

+> Allah's Messenger said, "Your example and the example of Jews and Christians is like the example of a man who employed some laborers to whom he said, 'Who will work for me up to midday for one Qirat each?'
+The Jews carried out the work for one Qirat each; and then the Christians carried out the work up to the Asr prayer for one Qirat each; and now you Muslims are working from the Asr prayer up to sunset for two Qirats each.
+The Jews and Christians got angry and said, 'We work more and are paid less.'
+The employer (Allah) asked them, 'Have I usurped some of your right?'
+They replied in the negative.
+He said, 'That is My Blessing, I bestow upon whomever I wish.' "

+This parable attributed to Muhammad is a blatant copy of Jesus' parable in Matthew 20:1-16

 ## Muhammad cursed an orphan girl to die young {#cursed-orphan}